 - Learners who chose space repetition had an adjusted mean exam score of 70 percent, according to a study on the quantitative effect of spaced repetition.
 (Source: University of Leicester)

-Visit this article to learn more about the effectiveness of spaced repetition.
+the effectiveness of spaced repetition.

 Social Learning Statistics